 The Platinum Card® from American Express is one of the best premium cards on the market – and it’s priced accordingly.

-With an annual fee of $550 (see rates & fees), it isn’t for everyone.
-And that fee is rumored to go even higher this summer with the addition of some new benefits.
+With an annual fee of $695 (see rates & fees), it isn’t for everyone.

 But credits for Global Entry or TSA PreCheck are a big reason we urge readers to do the math before ruling out cards with a big annual fee.
-Not only does the card offer a $100 credit for Global Entry or TSA PreCheck every four years, but it also offers a host of other premium benefits like a $200 airline incidental credit, up to a $200 annual credit for Uber rides, and up to a $100 annual credit to spend at Saks Fifth Avenue (terms apply, and enrollment required for select benefits).
+Not only does the card offer a $100 credit for Global Entry or TSA PreCheck every four years, but it also offers a host of other premium benefits like a $200 airline incidental credit, up to a $200 hotel credit, up to a $200 annual credit for Uber rides, and up to a $100 annual credit to spend at Saks Fifth Avenue.

 Additionally, the card offers the best airport lounge access available from any credit card out there.
 There simply isn’t a card that will improve your airport experience more than the Platinum Card from American Express.

 The card also has a welcome bonus offer of 100,000 American Express Membership Rewards points after spending $6,000 in the first six months of card membership.
 But make sure to check and see if you are eligible for the 125,000-point welcome bonus via CardMatch.

 Read our guide on 8 Great Ways to Use a Platinum Card Welcome Bonus.

 Click Here to learn more about the American Express Platinum Card.